-(Note: game capture is generally reserved for applications (audiogames with graphics, or games running in services like Steam.
+(Note: game capture is generally reserved for applications, such as games running in services like Steam.
 Video capture is generally used for things like capture cards or other video devices.)

 From there, create an account by clicking sign up.
 As of the time of writing the account creation process is a little complicated, having a few little quirks.
 One such oddment is that you have to root your mouse into the date boxes, then arrow around.
 However, this could've been a glitch.
 Yet another possible glitch comes in the captcha area of things, where you seem to have to download the audio file just to get the sound to play.
 But results may vary.

 Once you've got your account set up, use the latter parts of the aforementioned guide to get your stream key etc (you need to be logged in to access these features of course).
 However, if you stream and aren't logged in to twitch, OBS doesn't seem to care,it just streams for you, saving your a lot of extra hassle!

 One last strange glitch that it's probably worth being aware of is that when you want to interact with stream chat, your browser window must be maximised to show the controls.
 Why is this the case?
 I have no idea.
 But after figuring it out in the first couple of days and thinking it might've been a screen reader specific issue, I was pleased to find it was easily solved.